Snowflake-Labs/sfquickstarts/site/sfguides/src/native-app-chairlift/native-app-chairlift.md

 The scripts will do a couple of things:

 * The provider scripts define roles, warehouses, and data types for the data emitted by the sensors (i.e., brake temperature, motor RPMs, etc.).
-This is necessary so that the app can function as intended in the consumer's account.
+This data is combined with the consumer data inside of the app, and is necessary so that the app can function as intended in the consumer's account.
 From this perspective, the provider is the chairlift manufacturer, and the app will run against raw sensor data in (and owned by) a consumer's account.
 Running the app against this data will provide the consumer with analytics and insights on the chairlifts they own, granted that the consumer installs the app and grants the proper privileges to the app.

 * The consumer scripts mock fictional, raw sensor data about the chairlifts.
 In practice, this data could be ingested directly into the consumer's account with a connector that collects raw sensor data from the chairlifts.
 For the purposes of this Quickstart, we mock this data so that the provider's native app can run against this data that lives in the consumer's account.